 What is the admission criterion going to be based upon?

 The admission criterion has several different elements that will be weighted:

-- Previously earned degrees account for 10% of the total score.
+- Previously earned degrees (20% of total)

 Applications will be available on the Mid web site.
 Applications will be available on January 1.
 The application deadline for the Fall admission cycle is May 1 of each year.

 Will going to the selective admission process at Mid make me wait longer to get into the MA Program?

 With the new selective admission process, students will be able to apply to the MA program immediately.
 If accepted, they will begin the program the following Fall semester.

 Will I still need to do a Criminal Background Check before entering the MA Program?